staticpo/elasticapitest/README.md

 #### Inserting items

 A `POST /items/[id]` request will insert a new item in the desired _[id]_ position.
 You must replace the variable with the id you want, and use a JSON string as the body of the request.
-See the [Item structure - JSON example][#item-structure-json-example] section for an example.
+See the [Item structure - JSON example][#item-structure---json-example] section for an example.

 #### Updating items

 A `PUT /items/[id]` request will update an item in the desired _[id]_ position.
 You must replace the variable with the id you want, and use a JSON string as the body of the request.
-See the [Item structure - JSON example][#item-structure-json-example] section for an example.
+See the [Item structure - JSON example][#item-structure---json-example] section for an example.

 #### Deleting items